Maximum number of points on intersection of a cubic surface and a non-degenerate Hermitian surface: Introduction

 The first breakthrough towards proving the conjecture was made by Edoukou in 2007.
 In \cite{E}, he proved that the conjecture is true for $d=2$.
 Subsequently, in \cite{ELX} Edoukou, Ling and Xing determined the first five highest number of points that an intersection of a quadric surface and a non-degenerate Hermitian surface can have in $\PP^3 (\Fqt)$.
 In the same article, the authors made several conjectures related to the configuration of hypersurfaces which may admit several highest numbers of points of intersection with non-degenerate Hermitian surfaces.

-In the current paper, we work towards the goal of answering Question \ref{q} for $d=3$, leaving open only the cases where $q \le 7$.
+In the current paper, we answer Question \ref{q} for $d=3$.
 Certainly, cubic surfaces have been one among the most fascinating and studied objects in algebraic geometry and in particular, some of the results in Chapter 7 of \cite{R} have turned out be extremely useful for us.
-In Theorem \ref{mt} and Corollary \ref{class} we give a proof of Conjecture \ref{So} for $d=3$ in the case when $q \ge 8$.
+In Theorem \ref{mt} and Corollary \ref{class} we give a proof of Conjecture \ref{So} for $d=3$.
 To prove Theorem \ref{mt} we make extensive use of the underlying combinatorial structure of line-plane incidence with respect to Hermitian surfaces.
-Further, we classify all the cubic surfaces that attain the second highest number of points of intersection of a cubic surface and a non-degenerate Hermitian surface.
+Further, for $q \ge 4$ we classify all the cubic surfaces that attain the second highest number of points of intersection of a cubic surface and a non-degenerate Hermitian surface.
 This, in particular, disproves one of the conjectures in \cite{ELX}.

 This paper is organized as follows.
 In Section \ref{sec:prel}, we recall various well-known properties of non-degenerate Hermitian surfaces, revisit some preliminary results from algebraic geometry and some basic bounds on the number of rational points on varieties defined over a finite field.
 Section \ref{sec:cubic} deals with results on cubic surfaces.
-In particular, we analyze all the cubic surfaces in $\PP^3(\Fqt)$ containing of a pair of skew lines.
-In Section \ref{sec:general} we derive various results that are helpful in partially answering Question \ref{q} for $d \le q$.
+In particular, we analyze cubic surfaces in $\PP^3(\Fqt)$ containing of a pair of skew lines.
+In Section \ref{sec:general} we derive various results that are helpful in partially answering Question \ref{q} for general values of $d$.
 Finally, in Section \ref{sec:mt} we present our main results for $d =3$.